15 Cheapest Universities in Alabama for International Students

 2. What can I study at Best affordable universities in Alabama?

 International students can study a variety of programs at the undergraduate and graduate levels in Alabama.
 For example, one of the best affordable schools in Alabama is the Alabama Agricultural and Mechanical University, which offers Finance, Plant Biotechnology, and Forestry to students seeking a bachelor’s degree.
-At the master’s level, the Alabama Agricultural and Mechanical University offers Plant and Soil Science, Urban and Regional Planning, and Family and Consumer Sciences.
+At the master’s level, the Athens State University offers Career and Technical Education, Computer Science, and Cybersecurity.

 It's important to take a look at all your options when selecting where to attend post-secondary school.
 With so many different types of schools, degrees, and universities in Alabama, it can be tough to know where to start looking.